moscrop-secondary-school/moscrop-secondary-app/README.md

 ** Important **

 Fix attr for banners (aboutfragment.java)
+Make refresh spinner only show when manually refreshing.
+Having it on startup is too obtrusive.
+Or make it like the google + refresh or move the spinner to the actionbar.
 Add agenda (for events)
 Add search functions app wide (for posts & teachers)
 Add newsletter section - force it to pull from the "student bulletin" tag